3lvis/Sync/Source/NSManagedObject-SyncPropertyMapper/README.md

 ## License

-SYNCPropertyMapper is available under the MIT license.
-See the [LICENSE](https://raw.githubusercontent.com/SyncDB/SYNCPropertyMapper/master/LICENSE.md) file for more info.
+SyncPropertyMapper is available under the MIT license.
+See the [LICENSE](https://raw.githubusercontent.com/SyncDB/SyncPropertyMapper/master/LICENSE.md) file for more info.